 Holidays needn’t equal overindulgence.
 “Foreign cuisines provide an excellent opportunity to try out new foods that are often healthier than what we usually eat in the UK,” says nutritionist Suzie Sawyer.

 Mediterranean countries, for example, offer some of the healthiest foods in the world, like sweet, vibrant tomatoes and omega-3-rich grilled sardines.
 In hot destinations, fruit and veg will feature highly on the menu, so Suzie recommends trying to swap these for breakfast and pudding in place of cereals and sugary desserts.

 While it can be tempting to cool down with a cocktail, too much alcohol increases stress hormones while interfering with digestion, immune function and sleep quality.
-To avoid a hangover in the heat, try to stick to no more than 14 unites spread evenly over a week.
+To avoid a hangover in the heat, try to stick to no more than 14 units spread evenly over a week.